Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 Welcome to Bermuda cruise port!

 Bermuda, the shipwreck capital of the world, is located in the North Atlantic Ocean and not in the Caribbean Sea as many think.
 It is a British Island Territory known for its perfect blend of British and American culture, soft sand pink beaches, stunning marine life, and a golfer’s paradise.
-With its capital city and the main seaport Hamilton, Bermuda is a top cruise destination welcoming around 150,000 visitors each year.

 • Bermuda cruise port (Bermuda cruise terminal, getting around the port)